mingyuw/tracker_209as/README.md

 SimaFC tracker is a python based application wrapped with cython and embeded into C/C++.
 The advantages of using Cython can be found at https://cython.org/

-python code and NN models and weights are partially from https://github.com/logiklesuraj/SiamFC, with some modifications
+Python code, NN models and weights are partially from https://github.com/logiklesuraj/SiamFC, with some modifications

 Prerequisites:

-* Python 3.6.x
+* Python 3.6.x, note Python 3.8.x was tested but it caused segmentation error when embedded into C/C++ application
 * OpenCV 4.5.x
 * Pytorch.
 Pytorch can be install using following command assuming you use cuda 10.2
 ```Bash